Birzeit University closures: Background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
-Due to the occupation, Israel has been accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, mostly left-wing and secular, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.

-Birzeit University is a public university in Birzeit, a Palestinian Christian town near Ramallah in the West Bank.
-The university is considered one of the best universities in Palestine and the Middle East in international university rankings.
-The university has been a frequent centre of Palestinian nationalism, seeing a significant number of protests, strikes, and clashes between its students and Israel Defense Forces throughout its history.
+Birzeit University was founded by Nabiha Nasir in 1924 as a school for girls and later developed into a junior college.
+After Israel captured the West Bank during the Six-Day War in 1967, restrictions on travel to universities elsewhere in the Arab world contributed to Birzeit's expansion into an institution offering four years of university education; it adopted the name Birzeit University in 1975.
+The university became a frequent centre of Palestinian political activity and disputes with the Israeli military authorities.

 History

 December 1973

 In early December 1973, eight Palestinian nationalists, including the mayor of Al-Bireh and a member of the Jerusalem Supreme Muslim Council, were arrested by Israeli forces and exiled to Jordan on grounds of incitment and advocating cooperation with terrorist organisations.
 The deportations provoked several protests across the Palestinian Territories, including some at Birzeit University.
 In response, the Israeli Military Governorate ordered the university closed down.
 Following a media campaign by the university administration, the Military Governorate allowed the university to re-open after two weeks.

 According to Gabi Baramaki, then vice-president of the university, the university "had been the site of non-violent protests for several years" by 1973, with the university administration allowing students to hold protests despite repeated demands by the Israeli Military Governorate that the administration intervene and block student activism, claiming that the university needed to protect its students' freedom of speech and academic freedom.
 Baramaki wrote in 2009 that:"Unfortuantely, one day in December 1973, just before the university's Christmas break, the outcome of the student protests was more serious for the university.
 There had been yet another student demonstration, consisting of the usual 'march around Jericho' on campus territory.
 The army had rushed in and broken it up by beating any student they could get a hold of, as they had done many times before.
 Still, the problem seemed to be over.
 A couple of days later, though, [university president] Hanna Nasser telephoned me and said 'Gabi, you know what has happened?
 They have closed the college.'
 It was shocking, something we had never anticipated, the closing of a major educational institution."